inno-devops-labs/S25-core-course-labs/app_python/README.md

 2. run command **python app.py**
 3. follow **<http://127.0.0.1:5000>** on your web browser

+## This application supports counter of number of visits.
+Please enter endpoint /visits to see it while app is running

 # Docker Section

 ## Steps for running app using docker